 Sony Honda Mobility has officially pulled the plug on the Afeela 1, the joint-venture electric vehicle that would have let passengers stream PS4 and PS5 games while on the road.
-Both the Afeela 1 and a second in-development model have been scrapped entirely, according to a joint statement published on the Honda newsroom.
+Both the Afeela 1 and a second in-development model have been scrapped entirely, confirmed in a joint statement published on the Honda newsroom.

 How a PlayStation car went from CES buzz to cancelled

 The Afeela 1 had a genuinely interesting pitch.
 Passengers could stream games from a PS4 or PS5 sitting at home, with the car's interior screens handling the Remote Play session.
-Sony and Honda formally established Sony Honda Mobility as a joint venture to build EVs with this kind of entertainment integration baked in, and the Afeela 1 was supposed to be the proof of concept that the whole idea worked.
+Sony and Honda formally established Sony Honda Mobility as a joint venture to build EVs with this kind of entertainment integration baked in, and the Afeela 1 was meant to prove the whole concept could work.

 For a while, it looked real.
-The car was shown off at CES, pricing and reservation details were announced, and deliveries had been targeted for 2026.
-That made the cancellation announcement on March 25, 2026 hit harder than a typical shelved concept.
+The car showed up at CES, pricing and reservation details went public, and deliveries had been targeted for 2026.
+That made the cancellation announcement on March 25, 2026 land harder than a typical shelved concept.

 What actually killed it

 The EV market's turbulence played into it too.
 Slowing consumer adoption, increased competition, and shifting production economics have forced nearly every major automaker to reconsider timelines and commitments.
-For a brand-new joint venture with no existing vehicles on the road, that kind of market pressure is harder to absorb than it would be for an established manufacturer.
+For a brand-new joint venture with no existing vehicles on the road, that kind of market pressure hits harder than it would for an established manufacturer.

 The result: both the Afeela 1 and its unnamed second model are cancelled outright, not delayed.